matthew-sladescu/xml-cue-samples/XMLEncodingProposal.md

 - Given a single `$` is [not a valid identifier in CUE](https://cuelang.org/docs/reference/spec/#identifiers), we use `$$` as the property to model element text content instead of `$`.

-- For namespaces, we do note recursively define namespaces in nested objects as this would un-necessarily increase verbosity in the mapped CUE.
+- For namespaces, we do not recursively define namespaces in nested objects as this would un-necessarily increase verbosity in the mapped CUE.
 Instead we align more closely to how namespaces are defined in the XML, and only define namespaces in the CUE at the same level as they are declared in the XML.

 To illustrate how `koala` simplifies the mapping, we provide the example below (Badgerfish mapping taken from [here](http://www.sklar.com/badgerfish/)):